Randy (band)

+Randy is a Swedish punk rock band from Hortlax, Sweden, formed in 1992.
 While never achieving mainstream success, Randy have developed a cult following in the punk community over the years and were particularly successful in their homeland.
 They were particularly well-known for writing catchy songs with politically conscious messages, often broaching topics like income inequality, socialism, working-class revolutions throughout European history, and Karl Marx and Marxism.
-The albums Welfare Problems and The Human Atom Bombs, both released after the band's transition to garage-influenced punk, are especially well regarded by punk fans and music critics.

 Randy were signed by Burning Heart Records, a sub-label of Epitaph Records, in the early 2000s.
-So far, they have released six studio albums.
-The latest album, Randy the Band, was released in January 2006 on Burning Heart and Fat Wreck Chords.
+They have released six studio albums.
+The latest album, Randy the Band, was released in 2005 on Burning Heart and Fat Wreck Chords.